Argentinian Presidential Runoff: Sergio Massa vs. Javier Milei – All the Latest Updates and Information

 The president went to vote at around 9:45 in the morning at the facilities of the Catholic University, located in the Puerto Madero neighborhood, in the south of Buenos Aires.
 He took refuge in the electoral ban, in force since Friday morning, not to answer questions and not to say “anything else.”

-He only expressed his wish that “everything passes without doubt and calmly,” in reference to the comments made in recent days since the formation of Milei, La Libertad Avanza (far-right), about possible fraud, without being able to present evidence before Justice. electoral.
+He only expressed his wish that “everything passes without doubt and calmly,” in reference to the comments made in recent days since the formation of Milei, La Libertad Avanza (far-right), regarding possible fraud, without being able to present evidence before Justice. electoral.

 Fernández asked to “respect and take great care of democracy” and left amid some greetings and shy applause from some followers who came to his voting headquarters.